ziapeltagames/six-winters/docs/RULES.md

 Both progress and threats are tracked on each resource track.
 Red cubes are used to track Red Bank's progress and gray cubes are used to track the current threat level in that area.

-### Investment Slots
+### Create Asset Slots

-On each resource pool are numbered **investment slots** from 0 to 6.
-These are used by characters to retrieve resource dice from each pool using the **Invest** action.
+On each resource pool are numbered **Create Asset Slots** from 0 to 6.
+These are used by characters to retrieve resource dice from each pool using the **Create Asset** action.

 ### Wheel of Seasons